-Simply multiply the steady-state drag coefficient $Cd_0$ (based on the nominal area: see glossary) by the (peak) opening load factor $C_X$ given in the diagram here and then plug the resultant coefficient into the drag equation as usual.
-The opening shock is therefore $C_X$ times the drag force at the opening airspeed.
+Simply multiply the steady-state drag coefficient Cd by the (peak) opening load factor C_X given in the diagram above and then plug the resultant coefficient into the drag equation as usual.

-The table of $C_X$ values is given here is for the types that have constructional details given in part 3 of this paper.
+The opening shock is therefore C_X times the drag force at the opening airspeed.
+A table of C_X values is given here for the types who's constructional details are given at the end of this paper.